Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 But you must dine here since this is a local staple.

-Just don’t be like me and be forced to rely on the kindness of strangers, Instead, be smart and make a reservation since this place is ALWAYS packed.
+Just don’t be like me and rely on the kindness of strangers, Instead, be smart and make a reservation since this place is ALWAYS packed.

 ***This is the only day where I recommend renting a bike.
 The first half of the itinerary is centrally located but after that, you’ll need to commandeer a bike.
 Otherwise, you’ll be walking for well over an hour. ***